Share This Craft

 - Apron is done!
 Wrap (or roll) it up nicely to give as a Christmas gift!

 What is a bias anyway?
 It is a strip of fabric that is cut on a 45° angle to the grain of the fabric.
 When it is cut this way, bias tape can be wrapped/sewn around curvy edges, which results in a smooth, finished look.
-What I’m showing you today is a quickie version of the real deal.
-If you were making true bias tape, you would need to cut the fabric on a 45° angle, but because we only need it for a straight edge, I will be using fabric strips cut in line with the grain.
+What we are showing you today is a quickie version of the real deal.
+If you were making true bias tape, you would need to cut the fabric on a 45° angle, but because we only need it for a straight edge, we will be using fabric strips cut in line with the grain.

 - Lay one strip of fabric on a flat surface, right side up.
 Take a second strip and lay it down perpendicularly to the first.
 Pin in place.